 By now, we all know distracted driving is dangerous; however, despite increased public awareness of the issue, the rate of distracted driving is rising.
 At any given moment during daylight hours, approximately 660,000 people are talking or texting on a cell phone or using some type of electronic device while driving in the U.S. In fact, according to the Texas Department of Transportation, the number of distracted driving accidents statewide in 2018 was more than 95,000.

 Distracted drivers are dangerous to other motorists, pedestrians, and anyone on or near a roadway.
 They tend to follow too closely, ignore traffic lights and stop signs, and fail to abide by posted speed limits.
 Distracted drivers injure and kill thousands of people every year because they refuse to obey the law.

 Driving is a privilege and a huge responsibility.
 Drivers who are not up to the task of driving safely shouldn’t get behind the wheel.
 When distracted drivers cause car accidents, they should be held accountable for their actions.
 Anyone injured in a Houston distracted driving accident has the right to seek compensation from the negligent driver that caused the crash.

-If you or someone you love has been injured in a Houston distracted driving accident, contact Dax F. Garza, P.C. today for a free consultation.
+If you or someone you love has been injured in a distracted driving accident, contact a Houston distracted driving lawyer at Dax F. Garza, P.C. today for a free consultation.
 We can analyze your situation and explain the legal options available to you.